 Campers in grades five through eight may carry and self-administer inhalers and Epipens, once the Camp Nurse has received the appropriate documentation.
 The camper’s health care provider must sign the designated space on the Maryland State School Medication Administration Authorization Form (see above).

 Please be aware that nebulizers, which are used to provide inhaled aerosolized medication for asthmatics, are no longer allowed on campus for student use.
 The Health Office is following best practice and specifically not using nebulizers until further notice due to the potential risk of aerosolized spread of the COVID19 virus.
 If your child requires nebulized respiratory therapy, please contact your child’s provider to discuss other options.

 All medications should be picked up on the camper’s last day of camp.
 If not picked up within one week of the close of camp, the unused and unclaimed medication will be disposed of properly.

 If the camper is exempt from immunizations due to medical contraindication, an immunization record signed by a licensed health care provider must be submitted.
-If the camper is exempt from immunizations due to religious objection, an immunization record signed by the parent/guardian under the religious objection section must be submitted.
+Please note: Campers not immunized according to Maryland state guidelines due to religious objections will not be permitted to attend Summer at KEY.

 Action Plans for Serious Medical Conditions: